MattMorgis/bioasq-rag/data/bioasq-12b-rag-dataset/README.md

 A processed version of the BioASQ 12B dataset optimized for Retrieval-Augmented Generation (RAG) applications in biomedical question answering.

+This dataset contains two distinct subsets specifically designed for RAG applications:

+1. **A text corpus of PubMed abstracts** ready for indexing and retrieval, containing detailed metadata and full abstract text.

+2. **An evaluation dataset** consisting of biomedical questions, each paired with an ideal answer and a list of passage IDs that are relevant to answering the question.

-This dataset provides a structured collection of biomedical questions paired with relevant PubMed abstracts and gold standard answers.
-It is specifically formatted for RAG pipelines, making it ideal for training and evaluating systems that need to retrieve relevant biomedical information from a corpus and generate accurate, evidence-based answers to complex biomedical questions.
+This structure makes it ideal for building and evaluating RAG systems that retrieve relevant biomedical information from a corpus and generate accurate, evidence-based answers to complex biomedical questions.

 ## Dataset Structure